BDX-town/Mangane/README.md

 # soapbox-fe

-> :warning: Not yet ready for production use.
+> :warning: soapbox-fe is BETA software.
+> Please take a look at the [list of open issues](https://gitlab.com/soapbox-pub/soapbox-fe/-/issues).

 **soapbox-fe** is an alternative frontend for Pleroma.
 It's part of the [Soapbox](https://soapbox.pub) project.

 It is based on [Gab Social](https://code.gab.com/gab/social/gab-social)'s frontend which is in turn based on [Mastodon](https://github.com/tootsuite/mastodon/)'s frontend.

-## How does it work?
+## :bulb: How does it work?

 soapbox-fe is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) that runs entirely in the browser with JavaScript.